PseudoAj/MyInsightRepo/README.md

 | 7 | `Laravel`      | PHP      | Web Framework        |
 | 8 | `Amazon AWS`   | BASH     | Devops               |

 ## 1. Simulating Data

 The idea is to create as realistic dataset as possible; hence the dataset is inspired from real world frameworks and smart meters.
+Data consists of `8 Miliion` users including residential and business utility installations, this data is saved as `dictionaries` using `pickle` files along with meta data.
+Each user is assigned with a random starting time for sending information and data is generated every

 ## 2. Data Ingestion